dotnet/docs-maui/docs/user-interface/handlers/customize.md

 :::image type="content" source="customize-images/entry-handler.png" alt-text="Entry handler architecture." border="false":::

-The `EntryHandler` class maps the cross-platform control API to the native control API with the `EntryMapper`.
+The `EntryMapper`, in the `EntryHandler` class, maps the cross-platform control API to the native control API.
 This mapper can be modified to customize the control on each platform:

 ```csharp
 using Microsoft.Maui;